Church of the Holy Cross, Ilam

-The Church of the Holy Cross, Ilam, is an Anglican church located within Ilam Park, Staffordshire, England.
-It is a Grade I listed building, and has been since 1967.
+The Church of the Holy Cross is the Church of England parish church of Ilam, Staffordshire, England.
+It is within the grounds of Ilam Park.
+The church is a Grade I listed building, and has been since 1967.

 History

 Although it is almost certain that there was both a settlement and church in Ilam in the 11th century, neither were recorded in the Domesday Book.

 The church likely dates from the 11th century.
 During the 13th century, it was partially rebuilt, and the building was extended both in 1618 and, later, in 1831.
 In the years 1855 and 1856, Sir George Gilbert Scott restored the church.